Dr Laura Robinson

 Through a critique of theoretical perspectives evolved from Marxism and Visual Theory, as well as concepts that have shaped the fields of Dance, Television and Film studies, this thesis explores the construction of spectacle through an exploration of identity construction, choreographic structure and content, and the relationship between technology and the body; key concepts that arise from an early analysis of the research field.

 Analysis reveals that crews perform 'the surplus'; the transgression of corporeal boundaries through the virtuosic ability of the Street Dance body and the further amplification of the body through techniques of cinematic excess.
-Specifically, this is achieved through performances of the larger-than-life character, the cinematic special effect and the technologically enhanced cyborg.
+Specifically, this is achieved through performances of the larger-than-life character, the cinematic special effects and the technologically enhanced cyborg.

 By performing the surplus, however, the television talent show frames crews as commodities, reducing them to fetishised images through the erasure of their histories, labour systems, and the displacement of the human.
 Dancers have a voice within the media spectacle, however, and negate their reduction to glossy image through continued emphasis on themes of brotherhood, labour, and human emotion.

 Despite the surpassing of the body through performances of the surplus, it is the fleshy humanity of the dancer that registers these performances as spectacular.
-While not a main finding of my thesis, this conclusion raise a warning to Dance Studies' continued poststructuralist approach of referring to the 'body', and firmly positions the human experience, or the humanity of the body, within the televised talent show spectacle.
+While not a main finding of my thesis, this conclusion raises a warning to Dance Studies' continued poststructuralist approach of referring to the 'body', and firmly positions the human experience, or the humanity of the body, within the televised talent show spectacle.

 Publications